 The published article describes the research currently being carried out by Prof. Andrea Ghez that is aimed at studying the nature of gravity around the centre of our Milky Way Galaxy which houses a black hole.

-The research is particularly focused on the three-dimensional motion of a peculiar star referred to as S0-2 that is orbiting very close to the black hole and which completes its orbit in 16 years.
+The research is particularly focused on the three-dimensional motion of a peculiar star referred to as S0-2 that is orbiting very close to a black hole and which completes its orbit in 16 years.

 And according to this article and the research being carried out by Prof. Ghez, she has ruled out Newton’s Gravitational law as an explanation of the nature and behaviour of a black hole.
 And she suggests that even Einstein’s gravitational theory may also be refuted by this research.